 Stillman & Birn Zeta Series Premium Sketchbook

-If you need a sketchbook that provides extra heavyweight paper, look no further than this beautiful option, which is designed for mixed media.
+If you need a notebook that provides extra heavyweight paper for sketching, look no further than this beautiful option, which is designed for mixed media.
 The 180-pound (270 gsm) paper is surface and internally sized to maintain well-balanced and even absorption while allowing the brilliance of pigments to shine.
 Whether you use inks, pastels, or watercolors (with wet-in-wet techniques!), you can be sure that this archival product will resist pilling, tearing, or buckling.
 Available in six sizes, each holding 26 sheets, this is truly a sketchbook that feels luxurious to engage with.

 Moleskine Classic Notebook